 From 1998 – 2004 Hal was Visiting Assistant Professor of Music and in Jazz Studies at the University of Missouri-Kansas City Conservatory of Music, where he resurrected a dormant Jazz Studies Program, working with jazz great Bobby Watson the last four of those years.
 During his time there, Hal became an integral part of the Kansas City jazz scene, performing and recording in a variety of venues, and serving as President of the Jazz Ambassadors, a jazz support organization in Kansas City.

-Hal now resides in Dayton, Ohio, serving as Assistant Professor of Music at Central State University in Wilberforce, OH.
+Hal now resides in Dayton, Ohio, serving as Assistant Professor of Music and Director of Jazz Studies at Central State University in Wilberforce, OH.
 In addition, Hal serves as Musical Director for the Miami Valley Summer Jazz Camp, teaches privately, and performs quite often both regionally and nationally.
-He maintains a high profile as a performer, traveling across the nation as well as the tri-state area doing Broadway Shows (most recently The Producers, Little Shop of Horrors in Kansas City and Columbus, OH), various jazz performances and recordings (Kansas City Boulevard Big Band, Columbus Jazz Orchestra, Masterworks Jazz Orchestra, Blue Wisp Jazz Club in Cincinnati, OH), serving as clinician, adjudicator and guest artist for numerous jazz festivals and concerts, and Musical Director of the Miami Valley and NKU Summer Jazz Camps.
-Hal is much in demand for club performances and recordings (Marilyn Maye, Bootsy Collins and many others).
+He maintains a high profile as a performer, traveling across the nation and around the world as well as regionally here in the tri-state area doing vocal performances (The White House, Czech National Symphony), Broadway Shows (most recently The Producers, Little Shop of Horrors in Kansas City and Columbus, OH), various jazz performances and recordings (Kansas City Boulevard Big Band, Columbus Jazz Orchestra, Masterworks Jazz Orchestra, Kentucky Symphony, Blue Wisp Jazz Club in Cincinnati, OH), serving as clinician, adjudicator and guest artist for numerous jazz festivals and concerts, and Musical Director of Summer Jazz Camps in Kettering, OH and Atlanta, GA.
+Hal is much in demand for club performances and recordings (Marilyn Maye, Bootsy Collins, his own horn band Brass Tracks, and many others).